Carols of Christmas

 Steve Boersma has been the pastor of the Dispatch CRC, Cawker City, Kansas, since August 2014.
 He and his wife, Lynn, have one son, a student at Dordt College, Sioux Center, Iowa.

-Reformed Worship 129 © September 2018 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 129 © September 2018, Calvin Institute of Christian Worship.
 Used by permission.